-74 News agencies
+4074 News agencies

-- (1) Subject to this Act, no person shall carry on or operate a news agency without a valid registration certificate issued in terms of this Part. - (2) Sections sixty-eight to seventy-threetwo42 shall apply to the registration of a news agency.

-- (3) A person who contravenes subsection (1) shall be guilty of an offence and liable, upon conviction, to a fine not exceeding three hundred thousand dollars-level twelve43 or to imprisonment for a period not exceeding two years or to both such fine and such imprisonment. - (4) In addition to any fine imposed in terms of subsection (2) and without derogation from any of its powers granted under any enactment, a court convicting a person of contravening subsection (1) may declare forfeited to the State any equipment or apparatus used for the purpose of or in connection with the offence. - (5) The proviso to subsection (1) and subsections (3), (4), (5) and (6) of section 62 of the Criminal Procedure and Evidence Act [Chapter 9:07] shall apply, mutatis mutandis, in relation to a declaration in terms of subsection (3). - (6) Any messages or materials belonging to a news agency and distributed by another mass media service shall state the name of the news agency. - (7)44 A registration certificate issued in terms of subsection (1) shall be valid for two years. - (8)45 A registered news agency may, in the form and manner and subject to payment of the fee prescribed, apply to the Commission for the renewal of its registration upon the same terms and conditions that applied when it was originally registered:
+- (1) Subject to this Act, no person shall carry on or operate a news agency without a valid registration certificate issued in terms of this Part. - (2) Sections sixty-eight to seventy-two shall apply to the registration of a news agency.41 - (3) A person who contravenes subsection (1) shall be guilty of an offence and liable, upon conviction, to a fine not exceeding level twelve or to imprisonment for a period not exceeding two years or to both such fine and such imprisonment.
+42 - (4) In addition to any fine imposed in terms of subsection (2) and without derogation from any of its powers granted under any enactment, a court convicting a person of contravening subsection (1) may declare forfeited to the State any equipment or apparatus used for the purpose of or in connection with the offence. - (5) The proviso to subsection (1) and subsections (3), (4), (5) and (6) of section 62 of the Criminal Procedure and Evidence Act [Chapter 9:07] shall apply, mutatis mutandis, in relation to a declaration in terms of subsection (3).